Conflicts and overrides

 - However, an argument can never override a command; neither can a command override another command when added with

-though) - Conflicting command aliases are removed
+@add_arg_table!(compatible commands are merged byimport_settings!though) - Conflicting command aliases are removed